Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 - `text table` Contains the following:
     - `text` (string) The text to search for
     - `plain` (boolean) If true, Hammerstone will search with a plain text.
 If false, it will search with a pattern
+    - `reps` (number) (optional) How many times the text should be looked for.
+If nil, the default value is 1.
+If the value is -1, the text will be searched for until it can't be found anymore.
 - `function` Receives the fileContent and the index to start its search at as parameter.
 Must return the first and last index of its search result
 - `nodes table` Contains a list of nodes.
 Each node within that list must be either a string, a text table or a function as previously defined.